vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-a sustainable happiness routine you'll have the tools to navigate them with resilience and Grace by prioritizing practices that nurture your well-being and align with your values you can create a life that feels joyful meaningful and authentically yours happiness isn't something you wait for it's something you build one day at a time chapter 11 the role of resilience in happiness life is unpredictable and challenges are inevitable no matter how carefully you plan or how optimistic your outlook obstacles will arise but what separates those who crumble under pressure from those who find their way back to happiness is resilience
+a sustainable happiness routine you'll have the tools to navigate them with resilience and Grace by prioritizing practices that nurture your well-being and align with your values you can create a life that feels joyful meaningful and authentically yours happiness isn't something you wait for it's something you build one day at a time \n ##chapter \n 11 the role of resilience in happiness life is unpredictable and challenges are inevitable no matter how carefully you plan or how optimistic your outlook obstacles will arise but what separates those who crumble under pressure from those who find their way back to happiness is resilience